TusharRaturi/NBodySimulator/README.md

 Way to compile:-

-I used the CodeBlocks IDE for this project.
+I used the CodeBlocks IDE, Win32 api and OpenGL for this project.
 It is recommended that the project be compiled through CodeBlocks.
 To compile some libraries must be included => libopengl32.a, libwinmm.a, libcomdlg32.a.
 These libraries can be found with the default package of CodeBlocks(MinGW).

 Resources have been generated through ResEdit.

 Some more help:-